Hervás

 Hervás ([eɾˈβas]; Ervás) is a Spanish town in the north of the province of Cáceres.
-It had 3,839 inhabitants in 2005.
+It had 3,907 inhabitants in 2023.
 It is 120 km from Cáceres and 90 km far from Salamanca.
 It is the capital of the Valle de Ambroz comarca in the Ambroz River valley.
 It has a soft continental climate.

 History

 In the 12th century, the Knights Templar built Santihervás hermitage under the patronage of the Christian martyrs Gervasius and Protasius.
 By this hermitage the town started to grow during 13th and 14th centuries.

 From its foundation on it belonged to the lordship of Béjar in the Kingdom of Castile: it passed to Cáceres jurisdiction on the 30 November 1833.
+The city's civil and religious architecture has been declared an Asset of Cultural Interest since 1969.

 La Judería

-Many Jewish families settled here from the 15th century on, they even maintained their rituals some years after 1492.
-The Jewish quarter (Judería) has been maintained and it is one of the tourist lures of the town.
+Many Jewish families settled here from the 15th century on.
+Some Jews remained in Hervas following their expulsion from Spain in 1492; although they officially converted to Christianity, they continued to practice Judaism in secrecy for a very long time.
+A proverb that is still common today in the area says that “in Hervás there are many Jews”.
+The Jewish quarter (Judería) of Hervas has been maintained and it is one of the main tourist attractions of the town.